glowithpride/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script is showing the current working path of a directory
+the script displays the content of the file